Willow Creek Community Church: History

-Willow Creek Community Church started when Bill Hybels and Dave Holmbo were inspired by the success of the South Park Church's youth ministry, Son City, of which they were both leaders (Holmbo had invited Hybels to work with him a few years earlier), and aspired to start a church that used relevant biblical teaching, music, and drama.
+Willow Creek Community Church started when Bill Hybels and Dave Holmbo were inspired by the success of the South Park Church of Park Ridge, Illinois' youth ministry, Son City, of which they were both leaders (Holmbo had invited Hybels to work with him a few years earlier), and aspired to start an evangelical church that used music and drama.
 On October 12, 1975, the church met for the first time, renting Willow Creek Theater in Palatine, Illinois.
 Gilbert Bilezikian was Hybels' theological mentor.
 Bilezikian has been "credited with Willow Creek’s inclusion of women in its highest levels of leadership".

-In 1977, the church purchased 90 acre in South Barrington to build its own building.
+In 1977, Willow Creek purchased 90 acre in South Barrington, Illinois to build its own building.
 The first service was held in the new building in February 1981.
 Since then, the building has been doubled in size and the property expanded to 155 acre.
-In 2004, it inaugurated a new 7,200-seat auditorium on the same campus.

-In September 1978, Bill Hybels learned that Willow Creek's co-founder Dave Holmbo "had been involved in a pattern of behaviour that threatened the stability of the staff member's personal life and the integrity of the rest of the staff".
-He shared this with the elders, who decided to keep it secret from the entire church, and allowed Dave to stay in ministry provided he sought professional counselling and submitted to accountability and monitoring from the elders.
-In September 1979, the elders confronted Holmbo with his "ongoing pattern of behaviour and his apparently unrepentant spirit".
+In September 1978, Hybels learned that Holmbo "had been involved in a pattern of behavior that threatened the stability of the staff member's personal life and the integrity of the rest of the staff".
+He shared this with the elders, who decided to keep it secret from the rest of the church, and allowed Holmbo to stay in ministry provided he sought professional counseling and submitted to accountability and monitoring from the church's elders.
+In September 1979, the elders confronted Holmbo with his "ongoing pattern of behavior and his apparently unrepentant spirit".
 Holmbo then resigned from his position.
 This resignation was presented to the church as due to "differing philosophies of ministry".
-This cover-up led to an uproar, and over the next six months, multiple board members and nearly half the staff left.
+This led to disruption among the congregation, and over the next six months, multiple board members and nearly half the staff left.
 Insiders came to call this time "The Train Wreck".